 Gary was a cofounder of Cavell, Mertz and its predecessor firms in 1989, after having worked with the engineering firm of Lohnes & Culver for nine years.
 Before coming to the Washington, DC area, he worked in New Orleans for several years in the radio and television industry in the areas of general and engineering management, facility design and construction, program production, and station systems development.
-He attended the University of New Orleans, has an EIT certification.
-Gary has also been a radio station manager in his home town of New Orleans, and has experience as a successful small market radio station owner/operator in central Pennsylvania.
+He and his team supported radio and TV productions for local and national networks in the areas of sports, entertainment, live concert events, including classical, jazz, big band, and other genres.
+In addition, he found time to teach classes in electronic technology and broadcasting in two local trade schools.
+He attended the University of New Orleans, and has an EIT certification.
+Gary has also been a radio station manager in his home town of New Orleans (WWIW), and has experience as a successful small market radio station owner/operator in central Pennsylvania.

-Gary has been appointed as Editor-in-Chief for the next (11th) edition of the NAB Engineering Handbook, was a contributing author for the 10th Edition of the NAB Engineering Handbook, and has published many articles on practical aspects of broadcasting and related technologies.
+In 2019, Gary was honored with the NAB Engineering Achievement Award for Radio and the IEEE Broadcast Technology Society’s Jules Cohen Award for Outstanding Broadcast Engineering.
+He also served as Editor-in-Chief for the 11th edition of the NAB Engineering Handbook.
+Gary was a contributing author for the 10th Edition of the NAB Engineering Handbook, and has published many articles on practical aspects of broadcasting and related technologies.

-Gary is a member of several professional organizations including the IEEE, the Advanced Television Systems Committee (ATSC), the Society of Broadcast Engineers (SBE), and is a Life Member of the Society of Motion Picture and Television Engineers (SMPTE).
+Gary is a member of several professional organizations including the IEEE, the Advanced Television Systems Committee (ATSC), the Society of Broadcast Engineers (SBE), and is a Life Member of both the Society of Motion Picture and Television Engineers (SMPTE) and IEEE.
 He is a Past President of the IEEE Broadcast Technology Society.